usaid-cs/yesterday-i-learned/random.md

 1. King Egbert (827-839) [was the first monarch to establish a stable and extensive rule over all of Anglo-Saxon England.](http://www.historic-uk.com/HistoryUK/KingsQueensofBritain/)
 1. Dow Jones was named after the [Dow, Jones & Company](https://en.wikipedia.org/wiki/Dow_Jones_%26_Company) founded in 1882.
 Unfortunately the third co-founder (Charles Bergstresser) did not have a good enough-sounding surname to be included.
 (Kidding aside, he was a silent partner.)
 1. Between the transition from double-spacing (monospace days) to single-spacing (modern human beings), the use of an ["en quad", a 1.5-space character](https://en.wikipedia.org/wiki/Sentence_spacing#Transition_to_single_spacing) took place at around the 1940s.
-1. [Candlestick *sharts*](https://en.wikipedia.org/wiki/Candlestick_chart) show the same things as OHLC (open-high-low-close) charts.
-If it's green then it went up during the day, and if it's red then it went down during the day.
-OHLC because ["open is on the left, close is on the right"](https://static.incrediblecharts.com/images/png_images/bar.png) requires a higher screen resolution, and you cannot see the general trend of whether a period of time is mostly green or red.
 1. [Insolvency](https://en.wikipedia.org/wiki/Insolvency) (inability to pay back) happens before you really go bankrupt.
 Because you can have a house and not $10 at the same time, you can be very rich and still *cash-flow insolvent*.
 1. You may find "Restaurant Brands International" listed as "QSR", "Quick service restaurants".
 1. Vikings were still a thing in the eleventh century.